camunda/camunda-docs-manual/content/reference/rest/process-instance/put-activate-suspend-by-proc-def-key.md

 ---

-Activate or suspend process instances with the given process definition key.
+Activates or suspends process instances with the given process definition key.

 # Method